pbollhorn/bi-group-5-and-9/exam_project/README.md

 - Since we cannot rely on revenue to be a reliable predictor of a movies success, we instead looked at vote_average.
 - For the 6200 movies that have budget information we looked at the relationship between budget and vote_average.
 - We found a weak (R=0.3291) linear relationship: **_vote_average = 0.000000006579 × budget + 5.60_**

+#### Predicting vote_average:
+We took all the 6200 movies that have budget information and tried to predict the movie rating (good, ok, bad)

 #### Lead actor age and gender:

-#### Predicting movie rating:
-We took all the 6200 movies that have budget information and tried to predict the movie rating (good, ok, bad)

 #### Sentiment of movie overview: